-I’m Erica Lynn, and this is my blog.
+I’m Parker Lynn, and this is my blog.
 On it, you’ll find posts about my life as a writer, baby academic, and newly independent adult.
 Feel free to have a look around (I hear the archives are a cool place to hang out), jump into the comments and let me know I’m not just writing an alarmingly public journal read only by me, my mom, and that one kid I knew in primary school.

 In my last blog post, I talked about how I was in a season of change and uncertainty.
 I was unemployed without much sense of direction, and I was still adjusting to life back in America.